Fine art photography is the most creative area of image capturing. Here, you need to rely on your own ideas and vision.

-Fashion photography captures the flamboyancy of the hair, makeup and clothing.
+Fashion photography captures the flamboyancy of hair, makeup, and clothing.
 These three things combined with the model and setting all come from a clear, creative vision.

 The styling of the mise en scene denotes the mood and air of the model through poses and expressions.
-Altogether they create fine art photography.
+All together, they create fine art photography.

 You will find a large part of fashion photography focuses on the fine art aspect.
 This is down to fashion houses not selling a product.
 They sell a mood and feeling.

 They are creative and eye-catching, and sometimes shocking.
 This is because they have to be to stand out and grab attention.

 Food photography can fall into two different categories.
 Those images used for commercial and social media use.
 And those that follow something artistic.

 By placing the items carefully, with intent, in a still life composure, you can recreate classical paintings.